 The recommended dose of garlic capsules is 600 to 1200 mg a day divided into 2 to 3 doses.
 However, the dose should always be adapted to each person by a naturopath.

 In addition to capsules, increased consumption of garlic also has similar benefits, so another good natural option is to use garlic whenever possible.

 2. Foods rich in fiber

 Another excellent strategy for relieving the pain caused by internal hemorrhoids is to soften the stools by eating more fiber and ingesting more water.

 Some foods that loosen the intestine are kiwi, dried black plum, papaya and pumpkin seed, for example.
 It is recommended women have an intake of about 25 grams of fiber and men 38 grams, in addition to drinking 8 glasses of water a day.

 Another way to consume fiber is to add 1 tablespoon of Psyllium to meals.
 This is a highly soluble fiber that can be purchased in pharmacies and drugstores.

 3. Take echinacea capsules

-In case of very painful inflamed hemorrhoids the echinacea capsules can be a natural solution because it has anti-inflammatory, antibiotic and immunostimulant properties, which relieves pain, helps to treat the infection and even strengthens the immune system.
+In case of very painful swollen hemorrhoids the echinacea capsules can be a natural solution because it has anti-inflammatory, antibiotic and immunostimulant properties, which may relieve pain, help to treat the infection and even strengthens your immune system.